The Information Provided by Dr. John Cunningham in the Vaccination Debate in Australia:

 “I have studied issues of intellectual freedom for many years; never have I heard of a campaign against a research student more relentless and abusive than the one against Judy.”

-Yet the leader of the Australian Greens, Richard Di Natale, has supported some of the SAVN activists who have abused citizens in the Australian parliament, with false comments about these individuals and the actions of the SAVN lobby group (an offshoot of the Australian Sketics Inc) in Australia.
+Further, the leader of the Australian Greens, Richard Di Natale, provided false information to support the SAVN lobby group (an offshoot of the Australian Sketics Inc) in the Australian parliament.

-Further, in July 2014 John Cunningham made an anonymous complaint to the University of Wollongong about my whooping cough research project completed in 2006.
-This research project was a critique of the Australian government’s whooping cough policy and the research was awarded a high distinction by UOW academics in 2006.
-Yet in 2014, John Cunningham, a member of the public (not a member of the UOW community) and SAVN activist, was permitted to make an anonymous complaint to the University of Wollongong of allegations of academic misconduct about this research.
-This was 8 years after the research was completed and the degree awarded.
+However, 8 years later in 2014, John Cunningham, a member of the public (not a member of the UOW community) and a SAVN activist, was permitted to make an anonymous complaint to the University of Wollongong of allegations of academic misconduct about this research.
+This was 8 years after the research was completed and the degree of Master of Science awarded.

-Here is the research project ‘An Analysis of the Federal Government’s Pertussis (Whooping Cough) Policy‘ (unchanged) that received a high distinction from UOW academics in 2006 and that industry lobby groups smeared with false information in 2014.
+Here is the research on the whooping cough vaccine that the industry/medical lobby groups did not want the public or the government to see in 2014 – ‘An Analysis of the Federal Government’s Pertussis (Whooping Cough) Policy‘ This thesis is published unchanged and it received a high distinction from UOW academics in 2006 yet the industry lobby groups successfully smeared this research with false information when the government was implementing mandatory vaccination into social welfare policies in 2014 (No Jab No Pay legislation).

 Here is a quote from the apology I received from the University of Wollongong for the wrongful investigation into my whooping cough research and the inappropriate behaviour of Dr. John Cunningham in misusing the University of Wollongong’s complaint procedures: